 - Keep it short

 We don’t want to ask about benefits, vacation, parking, or pay.
 (The recruiter will bring up pay.
 We should not)

 See the theme?
 At this point, the conversation is about me, the recruiter.
 This phone call isn’t about the candidate “yet’.
 Don’t get me wrong, I am trying to sell you, but the candidate should be selling their interest in the position vs. their interest in the benefits.

 - What do you like about the company?

-- What attracted you to the company?
+- Why were you attracted to the company?

-nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone that is good at something.
+nasty: an unreal maneuver of incredible technique, ridiculously good, tricky, and manipulative but with the result that can’t help but be admired, a phrase used to describe someone good at something.
 “He has a nasty forkball”.